 Which friends and family members will be there to help you through your diagnosis, treatment and beyond?
 Who’s going to take you to doctor appointments?
 Who can you call when you’re feeling blue?
 Who can watch your kids or help with meal planning?

-Just like with you, it’s good for your support team to know what to expect.
-By having these conversations with your friends and family early, you’ll gain a better sense of where you can expect help and where you may still need some support.
+It’s good for your support team to know what to expect.
+By having these conversations with your friends and family early, you’ll gain a better sense of where people can help and where you may still need some support.
 It’s good for your support team too, as they’ll be less prone to surprises.

 4. Get to know the specialists on your care team

 A team approach to breast cancer treatment is essential to getting you the comprehensive, personalized care you need.
 Your nurse navigator will help coordinate your care with the many doctors and specialists on your care team, which may include:

 - Breast surgeon – A surgeon who specializes in removing lumps and cancerous tissue from breasts.